Origin of Wallace Fard Muhammad: Fred Dodd/Dadd, Salem tamale vendor

 From the FBI's response to the Freedom of Information Act request, Evanzz claimed that Fard was Fred Dodd, an Oregonian tamale vendor.
-A 1905 directory lists Fred Dadd as tamale vendor in Salem, as does the 1911 directory.
+A 1911 directory lists Fred Dadd as a tamale vendor in Salem, Oregon.

+A 1912 directory lists him as living with a person named "Ana".

 On July 28, 1912, newspapers reported that a house occupied by lunchwagon operator Fred Dadd had caught fire.

-On August 9, 1912, the Salem, Oregon newspapers reported on Fred Dadd, local tamale vendor and naturalized American originally from New Zealand, attending his first baseball game.
-On April 8, 1913, the Salem, Oregon city council reported unfavorably on Dodd's request to sell fruit without acquiring an additional license.
+On August 9, 1912, newspapers reported on Fred Dadd, local tamale vendor and naturalized American originally from New Zealand, attending his first baseball game.
+On April 8, 1913, the city council of Salem reported unfavorably on Dodd's request to sell fruit without acquiring an additional license.
 On April 29, Dodd penned an announcement in the newspaper, complaining about police harassment for fruit sales.
 In June, it was reported that Dodd's complaint of police harassment would be investigated by the police committee.
 After the committee reported and the report was adopted, the mayor instructed the chief of police to allow Dodd to sell his wares.

 In September 1913, Dodd filed a criminal complaint alleging that Frank Day had embezzled funds from him; Day was fined $25 and given a suspended sentence.

-On March 5, 1914, Dodd was arrested for allegedly inducing Laura E. Swanson to leave her spouse for him; he was released on $1,000 bond.
+On March 5, 1914, Dodd was arrested for allegedly inducing Laura E. Swanson to leave her spouse for him; he was released on bond for $1,000.
 A March 23 report cited Dodd's charge as "assaulting a married woman".
 On April 21, a jury acquitted Dodd.
 The Capital Journal explained the verdict by saying "It was brought out in the cross examination of the complaining witness that there was another person in the house at the time of the alleged assault and that she did not cry for help as a person in her circumstances would be aroused."

 On April 20, 1914 (the day before his acquittal), Dodd married Pearl Allen in Multnomah County, Oregon.
 However, by August 30, newspapers reported on divorce proceedings between the two.
 On November 14, 1914, Fred Dodd was arrested for larceny after allegedly stealing from his wife Pearl, whom he was suing for divorce.
 Their divorce was announced on December 27.
 Pearl gave birth to a son the following year.
 A 2024 DNA test may suggest that this son was not biologically descended from Dodd.

-On November 22, 1915, local newspapers announced that Dodd planned a vacation to San Francisco, Los Angeles, and San Diego, noting that it was his "first vacation in six years".
-Papers described him as "the genial Turkish lad" who planned to go travel to New Orleans, New York, and Chicago.
+On November 22, 1915, the Statesman Journal announced that Dodd planned a vacation to California and "all the big eastern cities", noting that it was his "first vacation in six years".
+The newspaper described him as "the genial Turkish lad" and mentioned that Fred Dodd "has a lot of friends around The Statesman office".
+His first stop was in San Francisco, with plans to travel to Los Angeles, San Diego, New Orleans, New York, and Chicago, among others.
 On December 19, 1915, it was reported that Fred Dodd's night lunchwagon had been purchased at an attachment sale to satisfy a judgment of $132.07 held against Fred by a resident of Billings, Montana.